JagsJulia/Jags.jl/README.md

 println("\nJagsmodel that will be used:") jagsmodel |> display
 ```
 Notice that by default a single command with 4 chains is created.
 It is possible to run each of the 4 chains in a separate process which has advantages.
-Using the Bones example as a testcase, on my machine running 1 command simulating a single chain takes 6 seconds, 4 (parallel) commands each simulating 1 chain takes about 9 seconds (see Bones2) and a single command simulating 4 chains (see Bones1) takes about 25 seconds.
+Using the Bones example as a testcase, on my machine running 1 command simulating a single chain takes 6 seconds, 4 (parallel) commands each simulating 1 chain takes about 9 seconds and a single command simulating 4 chains takes about 25 seconds.
 Of course this is dependent on the number of available cores and assumes the drawing of samples takes a reasonable chunk of time vs. running a command in a new shell.

-Running chains in separate commands does need additional data to be passed in through the initialization data and is demonstrated in Examples/Line2 and Examples/Bones2.
+Running chains in separate commands does need additional data to be passed in through the initialization data and is demonstrated in Examples/Line2.
 Some more details are given below.

 If nchains is set to 1, this is updated in Jagsmodel() if dic and/or popt is requested.
 Jags needs minimally 2 chains to compute those.